Teaching Enhancement Grant

 Proposals must be submitted electronically.

-Proposals should not exceed four pages (double-spaced, 12-point type) and include the following information:
+Proposals should not exceed two pages (double-spaced, 12-point type) and include the following:

 - An implementation time line for the project.